Skip to content

 hostPID: false

-• Line 2585: Ensure that the snmpExporter configuration is present and that the snmpExporter.image.tag and snmpExporter.configmapReload.image.tag are set to the intended versions.
+• Ensure the snmpExporter configuration is present and that the snmpExporter.image.tag and snmpExporter.configmapReload.image.tag are set to the intended versions.
 Consult the upstream prometheus-snmp-exporter chart version for the correct versions.
 The following is an example of the configuration block for the SNMP exporter:

 ## Deploy SNMP exporter as a deployment to all nodes